 where $\mathrm{TN}$ stand for the number of true negatives.
 Note that $F_1$ ranges from 0 (worst) to 1 (best), while $K$ ranges from -1 (worst) to 1 (best), with 0 corresponding to the accuracy of the random classifier.
 We report the average in performance, both in terms of $F_1$ and in terms of $K$, across all experiments per dataset.

-Since our goal is to improve the classifier performance with the addition of synthetically generated examples, we compute the relative improvement of the classifier trained on the augmented dataset compared to an instance of the same classifier trained solely on the original training set (thus excluding adversarial examples).
-We also compute the statistical significance of the differences in performance via the McNemar's paired non-parametric statistical hypothesis test \citep{McNemar:1947jh}.
+Since our goal is to improve the classifier performance by adding synthetically generated examples, we compute the relative improvement of the classifier trained on the augmented dataset compared to the same classifier trained exclusively on the original training set (excluding adversarial examples).
+We also compute the statistical significance of the differences in performance via the McNemar's paired non-parametric statistical hypothesis test \cite{McNemar:1947jh}.
 To this aim, we convert the outputs of the two methods (with and without augmentation) into values $1$ (correct prediction) and $0$ (wrong prediction).
 We take $0.05$ as the confidence value for statistical significance.